olapacult/Git-summary/README.md

 To merge changes from the selected branch into the current branch:
 `git merge <branch-name>`

-### Merging Branches
+### Merge conflict

 A conflict in Git occurs when changes made in two different branches are incompatible, meaning they affect the same part of the code in conflicting ways.
 This usually happens during a merge operation.

+How to solve it?

+1. Git will indicate which files have conflicts after a merge attempt.
+2. Git marks the conflicting areas in the file with special markers (<<<<<<<, =======, >>>>>>>), showing both versions of the code.
-Git is unable to automatically merge the changes and will mark the files with conflicts, requiring the user to manually resolve them by choosing which changes to keep or how to combine them.
+3. Manually edit the file to decide which changes to keep or how to combine them.
+4. Mark the conflict as resolved: After editing, save the file and run git add <filename> to mark the conflict as resolved.
+5. Finally, commit the resolved changes with git commit to finish the merge process.